Taro-Hayashi/KillerWhale/leftside/3_SIDE_JOYSTICK.md

 Attach MX switches to the switch plate, and insert them in the MX sockets, so that the joystick cap attached.
 ![](../img/3_3_joystick_l/3_1_30_complete.jpg)
-Secure the protection plate with M2 middle
+Secure the protection plate with M2 middle  screws.

+Confirm that everything is working by connecting the unit to a computer with a USB cable.
+> [!NOTE]
+> The LEDs will not work until the TOP (and ADD) units are completed.

+If the keys are working, proceed with the TOP unit assembly There are two types of top unit: the one included in the package, and a top unit with wheels sold separately.

 4. [TOP Unit](../leftside/4_TOP.md)